DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 the managed blueprints individually, you can still see them with ``quickfort list --hidden``.

+.. _quickfort-notes:

 Notes blueprints
 ~~~~~~~~~~~~~~~~

 Sometimes you just want to record some information about your blueprints, such
 as when to apply them, what preparations you need to make, or what the
 blueprints contain.
-The `messages() <#messages>`__ modeline marker is useful for
+The `message() <quickfort-message>` modeline marker is
-small, single-line messages, but a ``#notes`` blueprint is more convenient for
+useful for small, single-line messages, but a ``#notes`` blueprint is more
-long messages or messages that span many lines.
-The lines in a ``#notes``
+convenient for long messages or messages that span many lines.
+The lines in a
-blueprint are output as if they were contained within a messages() marker.
-For
+``#notes`` blueprint are output as if they were contained within a ``message()``
-example, the following two blueprints result in the same output:
+marker.
+For example, the following two blueprints result in the same output:

 ::